-A major issue many people run into is a lost life insurance policy.
-Even though you know the policy exists, actually locating the policy can be extremely taxing.
+Even though you know a lost policy exists, actually locating it can be extremely taxing.

 The big reason for this is that no life insurance policy database currently exists.
 Though efforts are being made by the National Association of Insurance Commissioners, the locator tool is still far from perfect.

-Even then, the process is slow, taking upwards of 3 months.
-You’re probably much better off doing the legwork yourself.
+Even then, the process is slow, taking upwards of 3 months, so you’re probably much better off doing the legwork yourself.

 Here are the tools you need to quickly and efficiently find lost life insurance policies.